robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 fillCircle(x, y, radius)
     # draw a filled circle at x, y with radius diameter.

-drawBitmap(x, y, width, height, data)
+drawBitmap(x, y, width, height, data, mode)
     # draw a bitmap at location x, y dimension width x height.
 Data must contain
       the bitmap data and must be of type bytearray or buffer.
+Mode tells how the data is arranged:
-It must contain 3 bytes per pixel (red, green, blue), which can for instance created by exporring 24 color-bit raw data files with gimp.
-The total size of data must be width * height * 3.
-No type checking is performed.
+      mode = 0 (default): The data must contain 3 bytes per pixel (red, green, blue), which can for instance created by exporting 24 color-bit raw data files with gimp.
+The total size of data must be width * height * 3. mode != 0: The data must contain 2 bytes per pixel with packed color data (bbbbbggggggrrrrr) in big endian format (the byte with blue first), which is for instance used in 16 color-bit bmp type files.

-drawBitmap_565(x, y, width, height, data)
-    # draw a bitmap at location x, y dimension width x height.
-Data must contain
-      the bitmap data and must be of type bytearray or buffer.
-It must contain 2 bytes per pixel with packed color data (bbbbbggggggrrrrr) in big endian format (the byte with blue first), which is for instance used in 16 color-bit bmp type files.
           The total size of data must be width * height * 2.
-      No type checking is performed.

-drawBitmap_BMP(x, y, width, height, data)
-    # draw a bitmap at location x, y dimension width x height.
-Data must contain
-      the bitmap data and must be of type bytearray or buffer.
-It must contain 3 bytes per pixel (blue, green, red), which is used in 24 color-bit bmp type files.
-The total size of data must be width * height * 3.
-      No type checking is performed.
+      No type checking of the data is performed.

 printString(x, y, s , font [, transparency = 0][, fgcolor = None ][, bgcolor = None])
     # Print a string s at location x, y using the font given in font.